 1. Redraw facility.

-A redraw facility lets you make extra payments into your home loan to reduce your principal loan amount and the amount of interest you pay on your loan.
-It’s a good option if you think you’ll have extra cash once you’ve met your monthly repayments.
+redraw facility lets you access the extra payments you make to your home loan.
+By making extra repayments to your loan, you will be reducing the principal loan amount and the amount of interest you pay on your loan.
+It's a good option if you think you'll have extra cash once you've met your minimum repayment obligations.
 It’s called a redraw facility because your money isn’t locked away.
 If you need to take any of your money back, you can1.
 Bear in mind some redraw facilities will be subject to fees and a short wait for your money.

 2. Offset account.